AASanusi/balln/README.md

 ### Unfixed Bugs

 ## Deployment
-The following instructions will provide you with information on how to Deploy to Heroku successfully which begins from setting up Django and Deploying to Heroku.
+The following instructions will provide you with information on how to Deploy to Heroku successfully from setting up Django to Deploying to Heroku.

 ### Step 1
    - #### Installing Django and Supporting Libraries in the Terminal